Tavindu113/Material-Tracking/README.md

 ## Solution Summary

-This application offers a modular web-based interface for each production area (e.g., Poly Bag Shop, Thread Shop, System 261), allowing operators and supervisors to interact with live data using QR/barcode scanning and automated logging.
+This application offers a modular web-based interface for each processing area (e.g., Poly Bag Shop, Thread Shop, System 261), allowing operators and supervisors to interact with live data.
+The status updating use mannual update or updating using QR/barcode scanning and.
+To prevent the unortharized acces all users were directed to login screen and then directed to respective shop screen which they belongs.

 ---